South Australia: Ancestry and immigration

 28.9% of the population was born overseas at the 2016 census.
 The five largest groups of overseas-born were from England (5.8%), India (1.6%), China (1.5%), Italy (1.1%) and Vietnam (0.9%).

 2% of the population, or 34,184 people, identified as Indigenous Australians (Aboriginal Australians and Torres Strait Islanders) in 2016.

+South Australia is notable for having the largest German population in Australia (relative to the overall state population).

 Language

 At the 2016 census, 78.2% of the population spoke only English at home.
 The other languages most commonly spoken at home were Italian (1.7%), Standard Mandarin (1.7%), Greek (1.4%), Vietnamese (1.1%), and Cantonese (0.6%).

 Religion

 At the 2016 census, overall 53.9% of responses identified some variant of Christianity.
 9% of respondents chose not to state a religion.
 The most commonly nominated responses were 'No Religion' (35.4%), Catholicism (18%), Anglicanism (10%) and Uniting Church (7.1%).

 South Australia was the first Australian colony not to have an official state religion, and the colony became attractive to people who had experienced religious discrimination, including Methodists and Unitarians.
 South Australia also had thousands of Prussian Old Lutheran immigrants, some of whom established their own form of Lutheranism.
 As a result, the Lutheran Church of Australia remains separate from the German Lutheran church to this day.
 South Australia was the location of the first Muslim mosque in Australia.

 Most of the state's original colonists were Christian, but of many denominations, most with their own meeting place in the city square.
 Adelaide has been known as the "City of Churches" since at least 1868.
 Some of the oldest remaining buildings in the city are churches.